PotpanTheMighty/hello-world/README.md

 # hello-world
-This is my first repo
-I am intimidated by GitHub.
+This is my first repo, I am intimidated by GitHub.
 I hope I never accidentally blow up any project I'm working on.